top of page

 Are there any current or former players that you would compare yourself to?

-You’re arguably the strongest prospect in the 2020 NBA Draft.
+You’re arguably the strongest prospect physically in the 2020 NBA Draft.
 Where are you at with your physical development?
-Would you like to add more strength, thin down, or just maintain?
+Would you like to add more strength, thin down, or maintain?

 Honestly, I want to just maintain and take care of my body.
 I was blessed with the body that I have and strength.
 I just want to maintain and take care of it.
 I want to make sure that I'm putting the right stuff in my body to keep me going.
 That's pretty much it.
 I'm not really trying to add-on bulk or anything.
 I'm just trying to keep my body looking and feeling great.